Dilip Ray

-Dilip Ray (born 9 January 1954) is an Indian politician and hotelier from the state of Odisha.
+Dilip Ray is an Indian politician and hotelier from the state of Odisha.
+He is a member of parliament from Odisha and a member of the Bharatiya Janata Party.
 He was formerly Union Minister of Steel, Coal and Parliamentary Affairs.
-Ray is the only Odia parliamentarian to be part of the Ministry of three Prime Ministers.
+He was also served minister In Biju Patnaik Cabinet.
 He is the founder and CMD of Mayfair Group of Hotels, largely based in eastern India.

-Early life

-Ray was born on 9 January 1954 to Hrushikesh Ray and Kalyani Ray.
-He completed his matriculation in 1969 from Raj Kumar College, Raipur and graduated from St Joseph College, Darjeeling in 1974.
-Sri Ray then enrolled in JCC College of Law, Kolkata where he completed his law degree in 1976 and then completed his MBA from Academy of Management Science and Studies in 1977.

 Political career

-He started his political journey in 1985 when he was elected as the chairman of the then Rourkela Notified Council.
+Ray was elected as the chairman of the then Rourkela Notified Council in 1985.
 In the same year he was elected as MLA from Rourkela Constituency (1985–90) and was re-elected again in the year 1990.
 He served as Minister of Industries in the Janata Dal Government (1990–95) which was headed by Biju Patnaik.
+Ray is a distant relative to former odisha CM Nilamani Routray.

 Ray was nominated to the upper house of Parliament, i.e., Rajya Sabha in 1996 and continued to be the member of the house for two consecutive terms (1996–2002; 2002–2008).
 As a parliamentarian, he held several ministry portfolios and was a member of different parliamentary committees.

-He also played a notable role in the foundation of the Biju Janata Dal.
-Ray considered Biju Patnaik his mentor and his closeness with him can be gauged from the fact that Biju spent the last years of his life with him.
+He also played a role in the foundation of the Biju Janata Dal.
+Ray considered Biju Patnaik his mentor and Biju spent the last years of his life with him.
 During his last days, Biju Patnaik had expressed his desire to form a regional party for which he had consultations with several national leaders like Atal Bihari Vajpayee, Lal Krishna Advani, and Pramod Mahajan but could not effectuate it because of his untimely demise.

 After the death of Biju Patnaik, Ray and along with other Janata Dal leaders founded Biju Janata Dal.
-When the party came into existence, Gyan Patnaik, wife of Biju Patnaik, insisted he take up the leadership of the party, but he declined to do so and requested someone from the family to take up the this position.
+When the party came into existence, Gyan Patnaik, wife of Biju Patnaik, asked him to take the leadership of the party, but he declined and requested someone from the family take the position.

-He was also a sitting member of Odisha Legislative Assembly representing Rourkela Assembly constituency before he left politics in the year 2018.
+Ray was a sitting member of Odisha Legislative Assembly representing Rourkela Assembly constituency before he left politics for some time in the year 2018.

-A Special CBI court on 6 October 2020 convicted Dilip Ray, the then Union Minister of State for coal in the government under Atal Bihari Vajpayee in 1999, for his alleged involvement in the coal block allocation scandal.